viettran-edgeAI/MCU/docs/vectors/packed_vector/README.md

 1.  **Object Size (Header)**: The space for the `packed_vector` object itself, which holds management variables.
 This is typically on the stack.
 2.  **Heap Allocation**: The dynamically allocated memory block where the packed elements are stored.

 The object size depends on the `SizeFlag` and the target architecture's pointer size.
-For a typical 32-bit MCU (like an ESP32 with 4-byte pointers):
+For a typical 32-bit MCU (4-byte pointers):

 - `sizeof(packed_vector)` = `sizeof(pointer)` + `1 (bpv)` + `2 * sizeof(index_type)`
   - **TINY**: `4 + 1 + 1` = 6 bytes (size/capacity are packed into one byte)